rahulyhg/sunrise-sunset/readme.txt

 Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
 Times displayed are local time.

-I would love to hear from you: rexposadas@yahoo.com

 == Description ==
 Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
 Times displayed are local time.